 Categorical Eligibility Criteria.
-Individuals with limited income and assets may qualify for SSI benefits based on three categorical criteria: age, blindness, or disability.
+Individuals meeting income, asset, and citizenship tests may qualify for SSI benefits based on three categorical criteria: age, blindness, or disability.
 Applicants need only meet one of the three criteria, although some applicants fit multiple categories.
 The categorical program requirements for the aged and the blind are straightforward.
 Individuals are categorically eligible for SSI based on age if they are age 65 or older.
 Individuals may receive SSI benefits for the blind if they have 20/200 vision or less with the use of a correcting lens in their better eye, or if they have tunnel vision of 20 degrees or less.
-These objective standards make for relatively easy and uniform screening of aged and blind SSI applicants at offices of the Social Security Administration across the United States.
+These objective standards make for relatively easy and uniform screening of aged and blind SSI applicants at offices of the Social Security Administration across the United States.13